mogzol/prisma-generator-typescript-interfaces/README.md

 ## Developing

-As this is a fairly simple generator, all the code is contained within the `generator.ts` file.
+All the code for this generator is contained within the `generator.ts` file.
 You can build the generator by running `npm install` then `npm run build`.

 ### Tests

 You can run tests with `npm run test`.
 Tests are run using a custom script, see `test.ts` for details.
-You can add new tests by placing a prisma schema and the expected output in a folder under the `tests` directory, you may want to look at the `tests/no-options` test as an example.
+You can add new tests by placing a Prisma schema and the expected output in a folder under the `tests` directory, you may want to look at the `tests/no-options` test as an example.

 You can run specific tests by passing them as arguments to the test command: